surifirstpin/biplus_documentation/docs/SavedReports.md

 - **Lookup name** name of the lookup field
 - **Lookup Type**  refers to item or query type
 - **Test Lookup** to test the lookup
-- **Multiple Selections** refers to selection of list of multiple data
+- **Multiple Selections** refers to selection of list of multiple data.
 - **Referred** to refer predefined filter for the following filters.

 ## Save As / Update option for a saved report in Edit